 The bags themselves, as we were able to prove, were alongside a path which are very easy to remove.
 The toxic smell of the latest fires was clearly pointing to poisonous fumes coming off of burning polystyrene.

 2 months since the destruction work commenced, and following multiple complaints of the fires on the Courtlands; the Courtlands owner was said to have refused any more fires on their land.
 So at the end of March 2019, the people involved had moved the fire on to the land just metres away from the childrens play area.
 Whilst they maintained that the fire was safe and was being tended to.

-The Ivy that has been killed on all trees in the area was said to be killing the area.
+The Ivy that has been killed on all trees in the area was said to be strangling all of the trees in the area.
 We were asked to check facts, since it is apparently well known and they had been doing the right thing by destroying it.

 However, upon fact checking with the Woodland Trust we are informed very clearly that Ivy does not kill trees, but provides a valuable food source for the local habitat (sourceWoodland Trust)

 Saw someone cutting a tree down there about a week ago and this morning it’s looking so bare.Local resident

 What is going on?
 An older couple were cutting down the hedges and building fires, assume they live in one of the houses adjacent to the park.

 Concerned there’s going to be nothing left at this rate 😢